scmart/observatory/README.md

 What is it?
 -------------
+This package was forked from the original observatory to support the Meteor blaze rendering engine. (https://github.com/jhoxray/observatory)

-This is Observatory v0.3.2 - a [Meteorite](https://github.com/oortcloud/meteorite) package that provides powerful, efficient and pretty logging, monitoring and application management for [Meteor framework](http://meteor.com) application development and deployment.
+This is Observatory-blaze v0.4.0 - a [Meteorite](https://github.com/oortcloud/meteorite) package that provides powerful, efficient and pretty logging, monitoring and application management for [Meteor framework](http://meteor.com) application development and deployment.
 [See it in action and read full usage docs!](http://observatoryjs.com/).

 What does it do?
 ------------------